emilyb7/trackerapp/README.md

 - Run `mix ecto.migrate`

 When running in IEX, run `Tracker.Repo.start_link()` in order to be able to connect to postgres

+To run on localhost: `PORT=8080 mix run --no-halt`

 ## Installation